 As I became aware of the full power and prevalence of Emotional Neglect, I felt compelled to drag it out of the darkness and into the light; to help people to see how it effects them, and to give them the tools to fix it.

-So I wrote a book.
-It’s called Running on Empty: Overcome Your Childhood Emotional Neglect.
-It was released on October 1, 2012.
+So I wrote a book called: Running on Empty: Overcome Your Childhood Emotional Neglect.
 This is the first book written about Emotional Neglect.